IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/README.md

 3. Use the corresponding script with the command ```bash [SCRIPT]```
 4. You will get a ```TrainingData``` directory containing all the data

 The primary dataset has the catalogs entries described and segmented.
-If you do not need them, you can use the [Transformation Sheet](https://github.com/Juliettejns/cataloguesSegmentationOCR/blob/main/1_Data/Transformation_entries.xsl) on the dataset.
+If you do not need them, you can use the [Transformation Sheet](https://github.com/Juliettejns/cataloguesSegmentationOCR/blob/main/1_Data/Transformation_entries.xsl) on the dataset.</br>
+The split dataset we used can be found in the `3_Scripts_training_construction` along to the python script which created it.
 ## Repository
 ```
 ├── 1_Data